-Taking time each day to delete a bunch of emails adds up.
+Taking time each day to delete a bunch of unread emails adds up.
 So, I streamline by unsubscribing from ones I’m frequently not reading.

 Now that I know more about how bloggers and companies typically pay more the more subscribers they have, it doesn’t make sense for me to have someone paying for me when I’m not actually reading what they send.

 And if you’re subscribed to my blog, but find yourself not reading, please don’t feel bad about unsubscribing!
 I totally understand.

 Routine blocks build our flexible schedule.
 We have blocks of time dedicated to:

 By teaching the kids what to do in each block, I can then mix and match our schedule as needed.
 The blocks can be rearranged to fit in an appointment or extra work hours, or a fun project.

 I’ve learned that teaching flexibility through these blocks helps my kids learn to be flexible.
 That’s important!

 Since homeschooling isn’t the point of this blog, I won’t hash out all my plans for next year here.
 If you’re interested, check out my Maggie’s Milk blog, where I frequently post about homeschooling.

 Taking time to streamline during summer break cuts back my daily decisions.
 I free up brain power, and have extra time to work.